Revolutionary-Technology-Company/ConfigServer-Security-Firewall-CSF/README.md

 **Step 2:**

 Please download our initial release CSF 2.15.07.
- - See how your old firewall wastes CPU, RAM, etc to manage internet traffick that your NIC's microprocessors could run.
+ - See how your old firewall wastes CPU, RAM, etc to manage the internet traffic that your NIC's microprocessors could run.
   - Let ModSecurity 3 and Google Safe Sites Block and report malicious connections.
  - Enjoy optimized connections to local, state, and federal government network resources, communication channels, and computers.
  - Block SYN flood attacks (ACK & ARP flood attack protections come with an update KEY).
- - Learn about CSF's encypted x-tables addons DROP Targets like ECHO, TARPIT, DELUDE, CHAOS, PROTO, etc.
+ - Learn about CSF's encrypted x-tables addons DROP Targets like ECHO, TARPIT, DELUDE, CHAOS, PROTO, etc.